kristinegusta/kristinegusta/README.md

 - Interface for BeCode AI class to let learners connect to servers easier.
 (React)
 - Currently working on - BeVisible.
 App for learners to make internship research easier (React)

+#### Happy to be a part of Dev community , looking to join my first Hackathon!